Buckstone (top left) (by Leonida Caldesi and Co.)

 John Baldwin Buckstone (1802-1879) was the author of 150 plays and farces, many performed by the Old Stagers.
 As manager of the Haymarket Theatre, he produced the plays of Tom Taylor and others, as well as his own.

-James Rogers, dressed here as a woman, was a well-known burlesque actor at the Strand Theatre and had many parts written for him.
+James Rogers, dressed here as a woman (in the role of Ravina, in The Miller and his Men, by Francis Talfourd and H.J.
+Byron), was a well-known burlesque actor at the Strand Theatre and had many parts written for him.

 Thomas Frederick Robson (1821-1864), the greatest comic actor of the day, played at the Olympic Theatre in the 1850s.